 Most fingerprint recognition systems have their own native fingerprint template format.
 Some people however insist on exchange of fingerprint templates between fingerprint recognition systems even though it is almost always a bad idea.
 ANSI 378-2009 is one of several fingerprint template formats that can be used for this purpose.

 ANSI 378-2009 mainly encodes minutiae, including their position, angle, and type (ending, bifurcation, or other).
 It can optionally encode ridge counts on edges between minutiae and information about cores and deltas.
-It carries some fingerprint metadata, notably finger position (thumb, index, ...).
+It carries some fingerprint metadata, notably finger position (thumb, index, ...), resolution, and image size.
 It permits encoding several fingerprints in a single template.

 This template format supersedes earlier version defined in ANSI 378-2004.
 A small update to this format is described in Amendment 1.
 All versions can be differentiated by looking at the VERSION field, which is "030\0" for this version, " 20\0" for previous version, and "035\0" for Amendment 1.

-When embedded in CBEFF (Common Biometric Exchange Framework Format, INCITS 398-2008), CBEFF Format Type should be set to 0x203, which is registered by INCITS.
+When embedded in CBEFF (Common Biometric Exchange Framework Format, ANSI/INCITS 398-2008), CBEFF Format Type should be set to 0x203, which is registered by INCITS.
 Previous version of this format used CBEFF Format Type of 0x201 or 0x202.
-The original spec for this version of ANSI 378 doesn't state it explicitly (contrary to previous version), but INCITS Technical Committee M1 is registered as biometric organization under code 0x1B (decimal 27), which can be referenced in CBEFF fields.
+The original spec for this version of ANSI 378 doesn't state it explicitly (contrary to the previous version), but CBEFF Format Owner should be set to INCITS Technical Committee M1, which is registered as biometric organization under code 0x1B (decimal 27).

 Changes made to the format since the last version (ANSI 378-2004) are listed below: